Naymmmm/ai.luau/README.md

 # ai.luau

-ai.luau is a library for Lune, creating a simple module to access Google's Vertex AI API.
+ai.luau is a library for Lune, creating a simple interface to access Google's Vertex AI API.

 ## Installation